starci-lab/cifarm-server/README.md

 ```
 The plant_seed function allows you to plant a seed.
 You need to provide the unique key for the seed from your inventory (e.g., "d6a6a181-41e5-4389-96d9-89a1f5a58b13") and the key for the tile where you want to plant it (e.g., "e6df5293-0338-4e33-b6b2-24ae2ecdd24d").
 The response will indicate the time until the seed is ready for harvest (e.g., "harvestIn": 36000 seconds).
 <br/>
-Throw errors if the seed key does not exist or if the tile has already been planted,...
+Throw errors if the seed key does not exist or if the tile has already been planted, ...